Pre/Post Conference Workshops

 Speaker: Rosemary Thackeray, Ph.D.

-Description: The purpose of this think-tank session is to explore with practitioners and academicians what is occurring with evaluation and to better prepare students for practice.
+This think-tank session explores evaluation and better prepares students for practice.
 Specifically, what are the criteria faculty members use to make decisions about undergraduate evaluation course content, to what degree are the CHES competencies relevant for practice, and how could these two merge to be more complementary?
 A brief overview of the CHES evaluation-related competencies will be given.
 Participants will be divided into small groups to discuss two topics: 1) what type of evaluation is done in practice, or 2) what course content related to evaluation is used in higher education to prepare students for practice.
 The group will reconvene to share and discuss how an understanding of practice plus higher education programs can be used to better train students to conduct an evaluation.

 - Compare the CHES evaluation-related competencies with what occurs in health education/health promotion practice.